Full counting statistics of time of flight images: Introduction

 We determine the full distribution of the operator $\hat{I}_{R,\Delta R}$, and show that it contains important information on the quantum fluctuations of the condensate, leading to the emergence of several universal distribution functions.
 Analysing first the image of a $T\approx 0$ temperature condensate, we show that intensity distributions at finite momenta follow Gamma distribution, and reflect squeezing.
-The signal of zero momentum particles is, on the other hand, shown to follow a Gumbel distribution, a characteristic universal distribution of extreme value statistics, and reflecting large correlated particle number fluctuations of the quasi-condensate.
+The signal of zero momentum particles is, on the other hand, shown to follow a Gumbel distribution in the weakly interacting limit, a characteristic universal distribution of extreme value statistics, and reflecting large correlated particle number fluctuations of the quasi-condensate.
+We also extend our calculations to finite temperatures and show that the predicted Gumbel distribution should be observable at realistic temperatures for typical system parameters.
 Then we study the image of the condensate after a quench, and show how thermalization of the condensate manifests itself as a crossover to an - also universal - exponential distribution in the time of flight full counting statistics.